haskellfoundation/tech-proposals/proposals/accepted/000-ast-parser-libs.rst

 - Be separate from GHC, so the library is forced to be self-contained

-However, no library has so far done both, to meet both criteria.
+However, no library has so far done both, nor met meet both criteria.

 Solution
 --------